telerik/fiddler-everywhere-docs/knowledge-base/setup-ca-electron-ubuntu.md

 ## Description

+**Q** Can I capture and decrypt HTTPS traffic from Electron applications like MS Teams?

 Electron applications CA management is different from the operating system CA management used by default by Fiddler.
-Electron-based applications (like MS Teams) use Electron CA management, so the folder where the Fiddler Everywhere trust certificate must be installed is in `~/.pki/nssdb`.
-How can I capture HTTPS traffic by moving the certificate to that folder and then use the `certutil` tool to install and trust it?
+Electron-based applications use Electron CA management, so the folder where the Fiddler Everywhere trust certificate must be installed is in `~/.pki/nssdb`.
+You can capture and decrypt their HTTPS traffic by moving the certificate authority file to that folder and then use the `certutil` tool to install and trust it.

 ## Solution